anotherhadi/nixy/.github/assets/README_template.md

 ### 🎨 themes

 Those are the themes used in the system configuration.
-Those themes are based on [stylix](https://github.com/danth/stylix).
+The `stylix` folder contains the [stylix](https://github.com/danth/stylix) defined themes, the `var` folder contains the variables not handled by stylix.
 See avaiable themes in [THEMES.md](docs/THEMES.md)

 ### 💻 hosts